realcraig/rtanim/README.md

-# Realtime Animation using Media Pipe and Inverse Kinematics
+# Realtime Animation using MediaPipe and inverse kinematics